swiss-seismological-service/scdetect/README.md

-The template configuration itself is a [JSON](https://www.json.org) configuration file and contains an array of *detector configuration* JSON objects (each detector refers to a template event identified by its `"originId"`).
+The template configuration itself is a [JSON](https://www.json.org) configuration file and contains an array of *detector configuration* JSON objects (each detector refers to a template origin identified by its `"originId"`).
 An exemplary multi-stream detector configuration (for the streams `CH.GRIMS..HHZ` and `CH.HASLI..HHZ`) may look like: